 CDP is an international not-for-profit organization that conducts annual surveys for companies on climate change (CDP Climate Change), water resource management (CDP Water), and companies’ impact on forests (CDP Forests).
-In 2023, the Group earned a A- rating (“Leadership” level) for climate change for its concerted efforts on climate-related issues.
-Click here to download the 2022 Safran CDP Climate Change survey.
+In 2023, Safran improved its rating, going from "A-" in 2022 to "A" this year: out of over 20,000 companies scored, less than 2% achieved an "A".

 Moody’s ESG (formerly Vigeo Eiris)

 Moody's ESG (formerly Vigeo Eiris), a subsidiary of Moody's Corporation, uses environmental, societal engagement, business ethics, human rights, human resources, and governance criteria to determine CSR performance ratings for the companies it evaluates.
-According to the 2022 Moody's ESG analysis, Safran's CSR performance places the Group in first place out of the 46 companies evaluated from around the world in the Aerospace & Defense sector.
-Safran is 108th out of the 4,882 companies assessed using Moody’s ESG.
-The Group’s rating is 64/100, up 2 points compared to the previous rating.
+The Group’s rating is 66/100, up 2 points compared to the previous rating.

 Sustainalytics is a non-financial rating agency that assesses companies’ ESG risk levels.
 The lowest rating corresponds to the best non-financial performance.
 Safran ranks third in the “A&D - Aeronautics & Defense” category with a score of 23.2 (average risk).